AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-extract-api/howtos/extract-api.md

 -   The structuredData.json file with the extracted content & PDF element structure.
-See the [JSON schema](/extractJSONOutputSchema2.json) for a description of the default output.
-(Please refer the [Styling JSON schema](/extractJSONOutputSchemaStylingInfo.json) for a description of the output when the styling option is enabled.)
+See the [JSON schema](/static/resources/extract-json-output-schema2.json) for a description of the default output.
+(Please refer to the [Styling JSON schema](/static/resources/extract-json-output-schema-styling-info.json) for a description of the output when the styling option is enabled.)
 -   A renditions folder(s) containing renditions for each element type selected as input.
 The folder name is either "tables" or "figures"